Overview of the Climate Launchpad Bootcamp

 - Limited pitching and investor-readiness skills

-The bootcamp aimed to:
+The Climate Launchpad bootcamp aimed to:

 - Build entrepreneurial capacity in climate-focused startups